Why High-Tech PR is Such a Disappointment

 or press releases on that company for several years!

-of frustration for most high-tech executives?
+of frustration for most technology executives?

 want their public relations to do, and it is not tied closely enough to their